oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

     ![The cloud store location is created.](./images/oci-cloud-location-created.png " ")

+6. Click on the **Data Load** link in the breadcrumbs to return to the previous page.

 ## Task 3: Load Data from the OCI Cloud Location and Create a Table

 In this task, we will load data and create the **customer\_contact** and table in your Autonomous Database instance.